ayushmorbar/Vividha/demo_script.md

 ## 10. End Demo
 - Thank the judges and highlight:
-  - Data-driven insights
+  - Data-driven insights from real Indian art forms, experiences, and cultural data
-  - Accessibility and multilingual support
+  - Accessibility (font size, high contrast), multilingual support (English/Hindi)
-  - Responsible tourism and cultural preservation focus
+  - Responsible tourism, cultural preservation, and community impact focus
-  - Robust engineering and modular code
+  - Robust engineering: modular code, error handling, and maintainability
+  - Modern UI, interactive maps, and advanced analytics
+  - All data is loaded from CSVs for demo reliability (Snowflake ready for future)

+- Invite questions and feedback from the judges.

 ---

 **Ready for Q&A!**

+---

+*Demo last updated: May 25, 2025*